 (That’s a saying, right?
 “Do unto others as you would have done unto your former self in an alternate universe?”)

-My first course, which will be released some time before the next Ice Age — um, I mean, 2016 — is comprehensive preparation for your first rental property.
+My first course is comprehensive preparation for your first rental property.
 Building this course is my singular focus in 2016.

-Sign up here to learn more about the upcoming real estate investing course, slated for Fall 2016.
+Sign up here to learn more about Your First Rental Property.

 We Made It!

 We’ve reached the end of the longest article I’ve written.
 I have no idea how to end this piece.